Entropic order parameters and topological holography: Non-invertible symmetries

 \subsection{\texorpdfstring{$\mathrm{Rep}(S_{3})$}{TEXT} symmetry}

-Let us turn to the more interesting case of non-invertible symmetries.
 First, we focus on $\mathrm{Rep}(S_{3})$, the fusion category formed by representations of the group $S_{3}$, as a global symmetry.
-The category $\mathrm{Rep}(G)$ has the same centre as $\mathrm{Vec}_{G}$; for both global symmetries $G$ and $\mathrm{Rep}(G)$, the SymTFT is the $G$-DW gauge theory.
-In fact, these two symmetries are related to each other by (re-)gauging and are mutually dual in the `electric-magnetic' sense, and the Dirichlet boundary condition for $\mathrm{Rep}(G)$ is equivalent to the Neumann boundary condition for $G$; namely, the symmetry boundary of the SymTFT for $\mathrm{Rep}(G)$ corresponds to the Lagrangian algebra $\mathcal{L}_{\mathrm{Neu}(G)}$.
-This duality is an example of more general~\emph{Morita equivalent} fusion categories, which share the same Drinfeld centre.
-Therefore, the topological holography approach is particularly helpful in studying Morita equivalent symmetry categories, which, by definition, share a common SymTFT that encodes the duality data relating them.

 For the gapped phase with $\mathrm{Rep}(S_{3})$ completely broken, the physical boundary is chosen to be the same as the symmetry boundary, i.e., the topological boundary condition specified by $\mathcal{L}_{\mathrm{Neu}(S_{3})}$ in~\eqref{eq:Neu-S3}.
 The bulk lines that can end topologically on both boundaries are then identified with the twist operators $\tau_{[g]}$ for $g = e, a, b$.
-The vacua correspond to the idempotents labelled by the irreps of $G = S_{3}$:
+The vacua are given by~\eqref{eq:vacua-twists} with $H = G = S_{3}$: